How to Become a Teacher in Pennsylvania

 Now you are ready to find a job at a school in Pennsylvania!
 You have the power to change the lives of students as you help them reach their potential.

 Public school districts in the state are responsible for posting individual job postings on their independent job sites as required.
 Applicants should apply to the district directly.
 The Department website does link to several third party sites for job listings such as: 50 States' K-12 Job Opportunities, Pennsylvania School Boards Association Professional Vacancy List, SchoolSpring.com, and Teach Philadelphia and Teachers-Teachers.com.

 Upon being hired, teachers may join a labor union such as the Pennsylvania State Education Association (PSEA) or the AFT Pennsylvania chapter.
 There are also alternative affiliations that teachers can join, such as the Keystone Teachers Association (KEYTA).

 Finally, upon retirement, teachers can withdraw their contributions to the Public School Employees' Retirement System (PSERS) on a monthly basis.
 Working teachers can track their mandatory contributions through PSERS' web portal.

-Teachers may wish to work outside the public school system, in which case, applying to any of the state's 2,111 private schools is advised.
+Teachers may wish to work in the private school system in PA, which consists of about 3,000 schools.
 Teachers should know that compensation, advancement, and benefits in private schools can vary greatly from what the public system offers.
 Although the state does not require private schools to hire only certified teachers, many private schools prefer to do so.

-The following list of teacher shortage areas in Pennsylvania has been obtained from the U.S. Department of Education Office of Postsecondary Education, Teacher Shortage Area (TSA) list for the 2014-2015 school year
+The following list of teacher shortage areas in Pennsylvania has been obtained from the U.S. Department of Education Office of Postsecondary Education, Teacher Shortage Area (TSA) report for the 2021-2022 school year:

 |Grade Level||Number of Teachers|